 Family therapy is about seeing the whole picture.
 Each client is not only a whole, unique person, but part of a unique family system with its own history, its own culture, values, communication patterns, and its own ethnic and spiritual heritage.

 We are all basically good, kind, creative, intelligent, and we learn and grow constantly throughout our lives.
-When we have troubles that do not resolve easily, there is some combination of constraints at play that we may have trouble seeing clearly on our own.
+If a problem does not resolve easily, there is something holding us back which we may have trouble seeing clearly on our own.
 In my work with individuals, I use conversation to discover these constraints, and we collaborate in resolving them, using your inherent strengths and resources.